-One listing can cost your brokerage $200,000
+Unchecked listings can cost a brokerage up to $200,000

-ListingShield audits every listing description for Fair Housing Act violations in 8 seconds, before it reaches the MLS.
+ListingShield audits every listing description for Fair Housing Act violations in seconds, before it reaches the MLS.
 Risk score, HUD citations, compliant replacement language.
 Logged.
 Documented.
 Defensible.

 Scan Your First Listing.
 No Card Required.